-“New starring team uncorks riotous performance in first picture as comedy duo“, was the headline of the Roach Studios’ Press Sheet for Stan and Ollie’s thirteenth film in which they appeared together.
+“New starring team uncorks riotous performance in first picture as comedy duo“, was the headline of the Roach Studios’ Press Sheet for Stan and Babe’s thirteenth film in which they appeared together.
 Yes, finally somebody at the studio had realised just how good the boys were together (when they were actually ‘together’ and not trying to kill each other), and the credit for this historic pairing goes to an Irishman named Leo McCarey.

 McCarey had worked his way up in the movie business, working initially for Mack Sennett, then at Universal Studios before becoming a gag writer on the ‘Our Gang’ series for Hal Roach.
-He was soon promoted to director for a series of comedies by another star at the Roach studios, one Charlie Chase (whose real name was Charles Parrott).
+He was soon promoted to director for a series of comedies by another star at the Roach studios, one Charley Chase (whose real name was Charles Parrott).
 McCarey’s development at Roach eventually secured him the role of Supervising Director on all comedies at the studio which, of course, included the Laurel & Hardy films.

 McCarey’s influence on Laurel & Hardy’s comedy style cannot be underestimated.
 His influence slowed the comedy pace down and brought a more humane touch, going against the frantic, breakneck slapstick pace of previous early silent comedies, preferring instead a softer more subtle form, as Simon Louvish expertly notes “…McCarey’s comedy is of pity not cruelty”.

 The Second Hundred Years was then the first official ‘Laurel & Hardy’ comedy and it was notably the first of the boys’ films to be made with the guiding hand of Leo McCarey.
+It did appear, however, that the movie-going public had no idea that a pairing of the two was in the offing, as the trade paper ‘Moving Picture World’, July 2nd, 1927, reported:

-From there, the rest of the film moves along at a decent pace and contains some great moments.
-Jimmy Finlayson, once again joins the boys and has a major part in another of my favourite scenes.
-After much effort they escape from the prison, but find themselves soon back inside.
-However, after stealing the clothes of a couple of visiting French prison officials, their disguise brings them around a large table to have a posh meal with the top brass from the prison, in particular the prison Governor (Finlayson) and a lady who I assume to be his wife.
-Stan’s unfamiliarity with silver service and table etiquette quickly shows through and he ends up chasing a grape with a fork, from off the top of his fruit cocktail, onto and around his plate, along the table and ends up first dropping it down the back of Fin’s wife’s dress and then, having retrieved it by hand, he then repeats the exercise, this time with a spoon, and then flirts the offending grape into Finlayson’s eye.
+Stan’s unfamiliarity with silver service and table etiquette quickly show through and he ends up chasing a grape with a fork, from off the top of his fruit cocktail, onto and around his plate, along the table and ends up first dropping it down the back of Fin’s wife’s dress and then, having retrieved it by hand, he then repeats the exercise, this time with a spoon, and then flirts the offending grape into Finlayson’s eye.
 To me, this scene just never stops being funny, I think down to Stan’s focused determination, but mostly due to the reactions of Fin.
-James Finlayson was just an absolute master at reacting to the boys’ right from the get-go.
-He was superb in their first film together, Love ‘Em and Weep as he was in every one of the 33 films he made with them.
+James Finlayson was an absolute master at reacting to the boys’ right from the get-go and with one squinting look he can have an audience in stitches.
+He was superb in his very first film with both Laurel and Hardy, Love ‘Em and Weep, just as he was in every one of the 33 films they made together.

-Over the years, directors and supporting actors would come and go and even the studios responsible for making the films would change hands over the coming years, from this point on, there was always a reliable and unmistakable constant that fans could and would return to again and again, even long after their mortal passing – Mr. Hardy and his good friend Mr. Laurel.
+Over the years, directors and supporting actors would come and go and even the studios responsible for making and distributing the boys’ films changed hands, from this moment on, there would always be a reliable and unmistakable constant that fans could and would return to again and again, even long after their mortal passing – that constant was Mr. Hardy and his good friend Mr. Laurel.